Gigya-ClientServices/Gigya-iOS-Swift-Demo/README.md

 This is an iOS Demo project written in Swift with XCode that provide simple connection of Gigya's native iOS SDK

 ## Requirements
-1. Xcode 7.3 (does NOT work in Xcode 8)
+1. Xcode 8+
-2. Targets iOS 9.3 (does NOT work targetting iOS 10)
+2. Targets iOS 10
+* **Please note** Problems with the Simulator included in Xcode 8+ prevent this demo from working fully.
+Please demo only on a device and not in Simulator.

 ## Configuration
 **IMPORTANT** Ensure your version of XCode is updated to the latest version.